adomanskagrzyb/awesome-google-mobile-web-challenge-links-2017/contributing.md

 # Contribution Guidelines

 Awesome lists are a curation, not a collection.
 We want to make it easier for students to find additional learning resources in the context of this scholarship.
 Quality matters and not quantity.This is why we can't accept every submission.
-However, we're always open for feedback to ensure a certain level an awesomeness :wink:
+However, we're always open for feedback to ensure a certain level of awesomeness :wink:

 but **what is awesome ?**